-Dr. David J. Teece is the Tusher Professor of Global Business and the Director of the Tusher Initiative for the Management of Intellectual Capital at the University of California Berkeley.
+David J. Teece is a Professor at the Graduate School at the University of California, Berkeley.
+He is also the faculty director of the school’s Tusher Initiative for the Management of Intellectual Capital.

 He has authored over 30 books and 200 scholarly papers, and he is co-editor of the Palgrave Encyclopedia of Strategic Management, and Industrial and Corporate Change, an Oxford University Press Journal.
 Dr. Teece has received eight honorary doctorates and has been recognized by Royal Honors.